Why the Best Dash Cam Isn’t Just a Dash Cam

 Multi-camera video telematics systems include both a forward-facing dash cam and an interior camera to capture driver behavior.
 By correlating footage from multiple cameras with data from the GPS, engine computer, accelerometer (G-Force), and other sources, it is possible to see what a driver was doing right before an incident.
 This merging and analysis of information from multiple sensors is called sensor fusion, and it provides much deeper insight than would be possible examining the different data sources individually.

 Analyzing this data provides context that can help companies identify risky behaviors or routes as well as other insights that can reduce the frequency of collisions, near-misses, and infractions.
-The benefits are tangible, and demand is high as the mass adoption of video systems is one of the important telematics trends for 2019.
+The benefits are tangible, and demand is high as the mass adoption of video systems is one of the important modern telematics trends.

 Machine vision and artificial intelligence use context to predict risk